fxxkrlab/iCopy/README.md

 * ENABLED_USERS : Your telegram user id.
 Only enabled users can use this bot.
 * Remote : Your gclone config name.like "gc"
 * Pre_Dst_id : Pre-Assigned Google Drive Destination Folder ID for quick mode
+* sa_path : The directory where your "service_accounts.json" is.
+End without slash "/".

 #### Start iCopy BOT :
 ##### Start :